5argon/arkham-starter/sveltekit/src/lib/md/submission.md

 - Then, the **Side Deck** section is used to hold all the upgrade cards, or alternative 0 XP cards to swap depending on what you said in the Description section.
 Which card to remove when upgrading the deck is expressed separately with the attached upgrade guide in the Description section.

 The point is that if beginners gathers all these cards before beginning scenario 1, they should not have to go back to their collection until the end of campaign.
 All the options are in the Side Deck already.

+Avoid using the per-scenario upgrade feature of arkhamdb.com, since it locks in how many XP the player get on each scenario.
+That feature is for an on-going deck currently used in a campaing.
+New player may feel bad if they could not match the pace.
+A general upgrade guide that also let the player think and modify for themselves is better.

 ## Standard difficulty compatible